EDINBURGH NORTHWEST KIRK ANNOUNCEMENTS

 11.00 am : Morning Worship

 LIVE STREAMING Please note that the 10 am service at Cramond Kirk and the 11 am service at Pennywell Kirk are live streamed to the Kirk website every Sunday morning.
 The cameras will focus on the front of the Kirks – the pulpit, lectern and Communion Table.
 However some of those sitting at the front may also be in camera shot.
-For those of you watching from home, the link to Cramond Kirk's live stream can be found HERE and Pennywell Kirk's service is available HERE.
-The live services will also be available to watch later on Facebook and on the website.
+For those of you watching from home, the links to the services can be found HERE.